Written By John VanDerLaan

 While not quite as powerful as the Nitro 505, you still get insane power with 460 fps bolt speeds and 188 ft-lbs of kinetic energy, all with typical TenPoint craftsmanship and technology.
 In fact, the package comes with quite a few accessories that increase its value like an advanced EVO-X scope and integrated bubble level.

 Our staff loved everything about this crossbow, except the price.
-It is incredibly compact, well balanced, shoots incredibly accurately, but it is very expensive.
-That is the only reason it is this far down the list.
+It is incredibly compact, well balanced, shoots incredibly accurately, but it is expensive.

 Almost every member of our staff said that this crossbow would be their top pick for hunting if they could afford it.